chris-townsend/project-two/README.md

 - [W3C Markup Validator:](https://validator.w3.org/) This site was used to ensure that my HTML and CSS was error free.
 I had to push my code to ensure it was updated and then add the URL of the website to the address bar which then checked for errors or warnings.

+- [Favicon Generator:](https://favicon.io/favicon-converter/) This was used to create my favicon icon.

  - [Slack:](https://slack.com/intl/en-gb/) Slack is a an online messaging service which allows poeple to collaberate with their workspaces.
 Slack was incredibly useful for advice from students and tutors.

  - [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on positioning using flexbox.

+ - [Audio Compressor](https://www.media.io/audio-compressor.html) Media.io was used to compress my audio files without loosing quality.

+ - [Compressor.io](https://compressor.io/)* This was used to reduce the size and load times of my images.

 ## Testing
 #